froehlichber/21JFroebP/README.md

 The file has been connected with RStudio .

-Uodate of rework in 2023.
+Update of rework in 2023.
 Manually directly from console.